dejanu/killercoda_deal/docker_course/docker_container_introspection/step1.md

 * Start container based on the image that you've build: `docker run --rm test`

-* `docker save` your image aka produce a tarred repository to the standard output stream ( that contains all parent layers, and all tags + versions, or specified repo:tag)
+* `docker save` your image aka produce a tarred repository to the standard output stream ( that contains all parent layers, and all tags + versions, or specified repo:tag) i.e. `test.tar`

-* extract tarball: `mkdir oci && tar -xvf newtest.tar -C oci`{{copy}}
+* extract tarball: `mkdir oci && tar -xvf test.tar -C oci`{{copy}}